leschwe1/hpc_esc_401_solutions/exercise_session_02/task4/README.md

 # Conclusion
 If we run on one or 10 threads speeds the process up quite a bit.
 Computation time goes down from 4.5 seconds to 1.2 seconds.
 But the compilation level has a way larger impact.
 With O0 we end on a computation time of 23.6 seconds.
 This is way higher than the other two even if it was run on 128 threads which should be much faster than 1 or ten (thread-wise)
+Increase in speed is about 3.8 times.
+But not 10 times better --> non linear increase

 speeds the process up quite a bit.
 Computation time goes down from 4.5 seconds to 1.2 seconds.
 But the compilation level has a way larger impact.
 With O0 we end on a computation time of 23.6 seconds.
 This is way higher than the other two even if it was run on 128 threads which should be much faster than 1 or ten (thread-wise)

+In addition, we see a much higher error in the pi calculation for the O0 version compared to the other two